Loopring/protocols/docs/fee-design.md

 Extra requirements not directly related to the fee calculations:

-- The buyer can provide an address where the tokens he bought should be transfered to (which could be a contract)
+- The buyer can provide an address where the tokens he bought should be transferred to (which could be a contract)
 - The seller should be able to transfer tokens to a contract from which the buyer can collect his tokens when the contract allows

 ## Fee calculation requirements imposed by the Loopring protocol